bashirawaty02/mytaskplanner-1/README.md

 # To-do List App
-The purpose of this project is to create a to-do list app and be able to add tasks, edit tasks and delete tasks as required.
-We have used HTML, CSS, bootstrap, Javascript, openWeather API and popup page to create it.
+The purpose of this project is to create a functional and user-friendly to-do list app and be able to add tasks, edit tasks and delete tasks as required.
+We have added empty message for when to-do list is empty and popup page to be displayed when it first loads to personalise the page.

 It consists of 3 sprints which are as follows:
 - Sprint 1: Wireframe & layout components